 Create 3D extruded text in simple steps

 Actually I found this 3D extruded text effects on a trendy magazine, it looks interesting so I open the Adobe Illustrator CS2 to try it out.
-I found out that it is quite simple to achieve this effect.
-Because this involved 3D extrude effect, so you have to have at least version CS of Illustrator in order to proceed.
+I found out that it’s simple to achieve this effect.
+You can use this technique to spruce up your logo designs so they really pop on your business cards and business promotional items etc. Because this involved 3D extrude effect, so you have to have at least version CS of Illustrator in order to proceed.

 At first, type out the text with desired font.
 In here, I’m using rounded text.
 Then hit Ctrl+Shift+O to create the outline of the text.